dagger/dagger/docs/current/guides/757394-use-service-containers.md

 ## Introduction

 Dagger [v0.4.0](https://github.com/dagger/dagger/releases/tag/v0.4.0) introduced service containers, aka container-to-container networking.
 This feature enables users to spin up additional long-running services (as containers) and communicate with those services from their Dagger pipelines.
+Dagger v0.8.8 further improved this implementation, enabling support for container-to-host networking and host-to-container networking.

 Some common use cases for service containers are: